-Exclusions
+Common Exclusions

-Benefits are paid from your Basic AD&D and Voluntary AD&D coverage for all losses except those resulting from:
+Benefits are paid from your Basic AD&D and Voluntary AD&D coverage for all losses except those resulting from certain specific exclusions.
+Some examples of the exclusions are:

-- Suicide or intentionally self-inflicted injury - Physical or mental disease - · War or an act of war, declared or not - Your commission of a felony - Travel or flight in an aircraft not intended for passengers - Performing and/or training to become a flight crew member - Riding in an aircraft owned, leased or operated by the Policyholder or by the Insured Person's employer - The Insured person being under the influence of drugs or intoxicants, unless taken under the advice of a Physician. - Sickness, disease or infections of any kind; except bacterial infections due to an accidental cut or wound, botulism or ptomaine poisoning.
+- Suicide or intentionally self-inflicted injury - Physical or mental disease - War or an act of war, declared or not - Your commission or attempt to commit a felony or an assault - Travel or flight in an aircraft not intended for passengers - Performing and/or training to become a flight crew member - Riding in an aircraft owned, leased or operated by the policyholder or by the insured person's employer - The insured person being under the influence of drugs or intoxicants, unless taken under the advice of a physician. - Sickness, disease or infections of any kind; except bacterial infections due to an accidental cut or wound, botulism or ptomaine poisoning.